tt73/MA-DDM/Cpp/Notes/note1.md

 If you have a code that has multiple dependencies e.g. a code that depends on several custom libraries, then you acutally need to write a custom rule to get the code compiling.

 ## Running the code
 You run PETSc code with `mpirun`, `mpiexec`, or `mpifort` depending on your MPI implementation and source code.
 For this project, we are using C code so `mpiexec` is what we use if we want to call it from the command line.
-I will use `petsc` because it is my aliased command.

 The order of the arguments matter.
 Typical command or running PETSc code might look something like this:
 ```
-   petsc -n 4 ./program_name -flag_for_program input
+   mpiexec -n 4 ./program_name -flag_for_program input
 ```
-Notice that the `petsc` command and the program you wish to run both take inputs.
+Notice that the `mpiexec` command and the program you wish to run both take inputs.
 Inputs for the program come after the name of the program.
 A common mpiexec argument is the number of threads `-n`.
 This has to come before the program name.
 The program has to have the `./` to signify that the program you are trying to call lives in the current directory.
 The program might also have a flag `-n` which can be confusing.